SUN CITY GRAND SOFTBALL CLUB BY-LAWS

 SECTION B: Election: All officers and Directors shall be elected by a majority vote of those present at an annual membership meeting and shall serve without compensation.
 Quorum: A minimum of 20 members in good standing, excluding the Executive Board, must be present and eligible to vote at any election specified by these By-laws.
 If more than one member is nominated for any elective position voting shall be by secret written ballot.
 The Executive Board shall determine the particular procedures for nominations and elections to be followed at such meetings.
 Should these vacancies not be filled at the General Meeting, the Executive Board shall fill the vacancies as it sees fit.

-SECTION C: Term of Office: All officers and Directors are elected for either a one (1) or two (2) year term and can succeed themselves provided they receive a majority vote of those in attendance at the election.
-Staggered terms are recommended for continuity.
+SECTION C: Term of Office: All officers and Directors are elected for either a one (1) or two (2) year term and can succeed themselves provided they receive a majority vote of those in attendance at the election (staggered two year terms are recommended for continuity).
 The term of office shall begin at the discretion of the Club Executive Board.

 Duties and Responsibilities: